process-engine/consumer_api_meta/_integration_tests/README.md

 ### Seeding

-before running the tests, you need to perform a database migration, so that the database is setup correctly.
+Before running the tests, you need to perform a database migration, so that the database is setup correctly.
 To do so:

 1. Run `npm start` in this folder